mfkiwl/docs-6/docs/software_usr/pprx.rst

 Editing Configuration Parameters
 --------------------------------
 pprx configuration files are broken into configuration blocks.
-The start of each block is indicated by a block header, e.g., ``ESTIMATOR``.
+The start of each block is indicated by a block header, e.g., ESTIMATOR.
 An example configuration file can be found here:

 To edit the configuration parameters in the ``.config`` file, see the below blocks:
 .. toctree::
    :maxdepth: 1